Block and tackle

-A block and tackle or only tackle is a system of two or more pulleys with a rope or cable threaded between them, used to provide tension and lift heavy loads.
+A block and tackle, purchase, or only tackle is a system of two or more pulleys with a rope or cable threaded between them, used to provide tension and lift heavy loads.

 The pulleys are assembled to form blocks and then blocks are paired so that one is fixed and one moves with the load.
 The rope is threaded through the pulleys to provide mechanical advantage that amplifies the force applied to the rope.

 Hero of Alexandria described cranes formed from assemblies of pulleys in the first century.
 Illustrated versions of Hero's Mechanica (a book on raising heavy weights) show early block and tackle systems.

 Overview

 Various ways of rigging a tackle.
 All these are "rove to disadvantage" (see below).

 A block is a set of pulleys or sheaves mounted on a single frame.
 An assembly of blocks with a rope threaded through the pulleys is called tackle.
 The process of threading ropes or cables through blocks is called "reeving", and a threaded block and tackle is said to have been "rove".
 A block and tackle system amplifies the tension force in the rope to lift heavy loads.
 They are common on boats and sailing ships, where tasks are often performed manually, as well as on cranes and drilling rigs, where once rove, the tasks are performed by heavy equipment.

 In the diagram shown here, the number of rope sections of the tackles shown is as follows: